Deepakkoli93/mini-twitter-api-client/README.md

 	pip install -r requirements.txt

+If the above does not work then install the requests module using

+	pip install requests

 Edit the _configuration.ini_ file to place your twitter app's _consumer key_ and _consumer secret_.
 I have provided a sample key and secret so you can leave the _configuration.ini_ as it is.

 Go to the repo's root directory and open a python shell.
 To fetch tweets, run the following commands